-Weighting.-Weighting must of course conform to the formula used, but many variations are possible within the system.
-Quantity exchanged is the basis of the Bureau's weight, that is to say, production and import figures are used to arrive at a weight, but as regards production only quantities actually marketed are considered.
-In arriving at the weight for any commodity duplication is avoided by making deductions, where possible, when the commodity is included again in another form, as for example in the case of wheat and flour.
-An improvement in weighting has been made by working out a threefold system, viz., weights for individual commodities, sub-groups and finally groups of commodities.
-In the first place the commodities in each sub-group are weighted in such a manner as to arrive at the most accurate index for that sub-group.
+Weighting.-Weighting, of course, must conform to the formula used, but many variations are possible within the system.
+Quantity exchanged is the basis of the Bureau's weight, that is to say, production and import figures are used to arrive at a weight, but as regards production, only quantities actually marketed are considered.
+In arriving at the weight for any commodity, duplication is avoided by making deductions, where possible, when the commodity is included again in another form, as for example, in the case of wheat and flour.
+An improvement in weighting has been made by working out a threefold system, viz., weights for individual commodities, sub-groups, and finally, groups of commodities. first place the commodities in each sub-group are weighted in such a manner as to arrive at the most accurate index for that sub-group.
 Such weights, however, will not do for a main group which may include another sub-group containing the same commodity in a different form.
-For this reason the sub-group index numbers are again weighted by sub-group weights (values worked into percentages).
+For this reason, the sub-group index numbers are again weighted by sub-group weights (values worked into percentages).
 Another reason for the sub-group weights is the fact that in each sub-group only representative commodities are included.
-In order to give each sub-group sufficient weight in arriving at a group index it must be weighted by a figure which represents as far as possible the total value of all commodities which might be included in the sub-group.
-Finally, group index numbers are weighted in arriving at the index number for all commodities, so as to ensure that no group index will wield a disproportionate influence
+In order to give each sub-group sufficient weight in arriving at a group index it must be weighted by a figure which represents as far as possible the total value of all commodities which might be included in the Finally, group index numbers are weighted in arriving at the index number for all commodities, so as to ensure that no group index will wield a disproportionate influence upon the final result.
+The group weight is the estimated total importance in exchange of all commodities which can be classified in that particular group.
+An example will make this clear:-